(UPDATED!) How to Renew or Apply for Philippine passport

 As of 2017, passport processing fee is P950.00 for regular processing (15 working days), while for express processing (7 working days), the fee is P1,200.00.

-5. Proceed to “Encoding” section for photo and data capture.
+Step 5: Proceed to “Encoding” section for photo and data capture

-This is the last step in processing your passport.
+This is the last step in the processing of your passport.
 Your photo is taken, your fingerprints are captured, and your basic personal information are stored in the system.

 Unfortunately, this could last a few minutes or some hours if there are several applicants also waiting for their turn.